raj23manj/springBoot/jokesapp/README.md

     * One Time Execution
       * instead of implementing runnable, implement java.util.TimerTask
-      * Run the Timer thread as a Dameon thread and not a normal user thread
+      * Run the Timer thread as a Dameon thread and not a normal user thread, coz it might take a long time to terminate and make the program hang
       * Code:
         Timer timer = new Timer("Timer-thread", true);  => the boolean flag represents whether it needs to be run as dameon mode or not timer.schedule(new myTask(), scheduled time)

+    * Repeated Fixed-Delay Executions
+      * Timer and TimerTask
+        * void schedule(TimerTask task, long delay, long period)
+        * void schedule(TimerTask task, Date firstTime, long period)

 # Using callable in controllers
   * https://grokonez.com/java-integration/work-spring-callable-controller